The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 meets the community.

-Every KAF Foundation event is proof of work, for the Cohort Members who build them, and for the community they serve.
-Two major events this summer.
-Gainesville.
+Arts based events in Gainesville, FL and expanding across North Central Florida, proof of change for the Cohort Members who build them, and for the community they serve.

 Open to the public.
 Rooted in Gainesville.